On regions of mixed unitarity for semigroups of unital quantum channels: Quantum dynamical semigroups of unital quantum channels

 \section{Quantum dynamical semigroups of unital quantum channels}

-Theorem \ref{thm-even-mu-discrete} establishes that any discrete semigroup of unital quantum channels is eventually mixed unitary.
-A natural extension is to ask whether an analogous result holds for continuous semigroups of unital quantum channels.
+Theorem \ref{thm-even-mu-discrete} establishes that every discrete semigroup of unital quantum channels is eventually mixed unitary.
+Naturally, this raises the question of whether an analogous result holds for continuous semigroups.
 To this end, we start by recalling the relevant definitions and results for quantum dynamical semigroups.

 \begin{defn} A family of linear maps $\{\Phi_t\}_{t\geq 0}$ on $\M{d}$ is said to be a \it{one parameter semigroup} if $ \Phi_0=\id; ~~\Phi_t\circ\Phi_s=\Phi_{s+t}$, for all $t,s\geq 0$, and the map $t\mapsto \Phi_t$ is continuous.
 A one parameter semigroup $\{\Phi _t\}$ is said to be a \it{quantum dynamical semigroup} if $\Phi _t$ is completely positive for every $t\geq 0.$ It is said to be unital $\Phi_t(I_d)=I_d$ for every $t$ and a channel if $\Phi _t$ is trace-preserving for every $t.$ \end{defn}